inmation/WebStudio-docs/ReferenceDocs/widgets/chart/README.md

 ```

 #### addPens
 Add pen(s) with the provided list of pen objects or object paths.
 The `addPens` topic type provides a way to add pen(s) to a chart.
-(This can be particularly useful when firing an onSelect action - e.g on table row select)
+(This can be particularly useful when firing an onSelect action - such as on table row select)

 Add pen(s) by providing the object paths: